scylladb/seastar-website/content/blog/seastar-futures.md

 * Linux DAIO
 * and many many more!

-### A mental model
+### A Mental Model
 ![image](/seastar/images/alex-seastar-2.png)

-Figure 1: Seastar Mental Model.
+** *Figure 1: Seastar Mental Model.
 Everything in Seastar happens in a `thread_local’ (per hyper-thread) with the exception of explicit cross-core communication.
-As with all mental models, this is a simplification and omits details.
+As with all mental models, this is a simplification and omits details.* **

 IRL Impact
 I’ve been using Seastar for a year and a half on a project called smf21 and it has been eye-opening.